[vc_row][vc_column][vc_column_text] 4 Minutes Read.

 - The business must exhaust all other funding options.

 In addition, there are a number of specific requirements for each type of loan and borrower.
 SBA lenders also have their own requirements.
 This is why the SBA recommends that businesses consult with lenders before applying for SBA loans.

 There are three basic types of SBA loans.
 7a loans are the most popular and can be as high as $5 million.
 For loan amounts below $150,000, the SBA guarantees 85 percent of the loan amount.
 For loans larger than $150,000 and up to $5 million, the SBA guarantees 75 percent of the loan amount.

 How SBA requirements affect the underwriting process

 The SBA requirements for small business loans affect the underwriting process in two ways.
 First, because SBA loan applicants must exhaust all other possible funding sources, many customers have poor or little credit history.
 This makes underwriting more challenging.

 Secondly, the SBA imposes a number of additional documentation requirements, which vary with the type of loan.
 There are 17 main requirements for SBA loans, some of which involve multiple documents.

 For example, a borrower must submit three years of personal and business tax returns, resumes of all business principals, and detailed descriptions of both the purpose of the funds and the use of the owner’s equity injection.

 Managing this array of paperwork can be frustrating and time-consuming for both the borrower and the lender.
-This is why for many small businesses, lending software is an attractive option.
+This is why for many small businesses, automating the underwriting process is an attractive option.